Aez35/miRScore/README.md

 miRScore has three outputs:

 * `miRScore_Results.csv`: A csv file containing the results for all proposed miRNAs.
 Do NOT edit if submitting to miRBase.
+* `reads.csv`: A csv file containing read counts for miR, miR*, and total reads mapped to hairpin in each submitted library.
+* `alt_miRScore_Results.csv`: A csv file containing the results for alternative miRNA suggestions on a failed miRNA hairpin.
+* `alt_reads.csv`: A csv file containing read counts for alternative miR, miR*, and total reads mapped to hairpin in each submitted library
 * `RNAplots`: Directory containing post-script images for each miRNA secondary structure including miR(red)/miR*(green) annotation.
 * `strucVis`: Directory containing post-script images depicting miRNA secondary structure and small RNA read depth for each miRNA locus.